Gold Country Trails Council

 2024 GOLD COUNTRY TRAILS COUNCIL STRATEGIC PLAN

 In 2016, the GCTC Board directed that a 2017 Strategic Plan be developed which would provide a comprehensive plan and guidance for future strategies and projects.
-A committee of ten GCTC members and with the input from a survey of the membership, produced a long term strategic plan.
-That plan was in place until 2023.
-GCTC is working on the new plan for 2024.
-You can read the new plan here.
+A committee of ten GCTC members and with the input from a survey of the membership produced that long term strategic plan and was in place until 2023.
+GCTC has updated that plan and is now available.

 We retained the mission statement: